Jenelle Evans Baby Daddies: How Teen Mom 2 Star’s Men Cause So Much Drama

 “One day [my nephew Jace is] gonna resent his mother and say wow!!
 Mommy only cares about hooking up with men and having different babies with different men while I’m being raised by someone else.”

-Do you believe Jenelle Evans will soon be pregnant with Baby #4 from Baby Daddy #4?
+Do you believe Jenelle Evans will soon be pregnant with Baby No. 4 from Baby Daddy No. 4?

 [Featured Image by Frazer Harrison/Getty Images]